Buy-to-Let Jargon Buster

 A furnished property will provide tenants with all fittings, furnishing and basic equipment such as beds, sofas, chairs, and dining tables.
 Small electrical items such as a kettle, microwaves and kettles are also provided.

-Unfurnished properties are different as tenants will not be provided with fittings or furniture and will need organize these things for themselves.
+Unfurnished properties are different as tenants will not be provided with fittings or furniture.
+However the landlord will still be required to provide certain items, for example ‘white goods’.

 Guarantor